Naspwon/yolo/explanation.md

 ## 1. Choice of Base Image
-The base image used to build the containers is `node:16-alpine3.16`, based on Alpine Linux distribution, known for its minimal size.
+ The base image used to build the containers is `node:16-alpine3.16`.
+It is derived from the Alpine Linux distribution, making it lightweight and compact.
  Used
  1. Client:`node:16-alpine3.16`
  2. Backend: `node:16-alpine3.16`
- 3. Mongo : `mongo`: For the database container
+ 3.Mongo : `mongo:6.0 `

 ## 2. Dockerfile directives used in the creation and running of each container.